 Perhaps you’ve learned from other sources over time that branding is simply about logos or branded materials like stickers, pens, lanyards, packaging, etc, it’s time to dive deeper so you can understand what branding truly is.
 Branding is beyond physical things.
 It is a combination of the things that are seen and things unseen.

-From the time a customer hears about your business, to doing business with you to decide to become a repeat customer or not, branding has a huge role to play.
+From the time a customer hears about your business, to doing business with you to the point of deciding to become a repeat customer or not, branding has a huge role to play.
 Branding starts the moment someone first interacts with your business.

 The point is when someone hears about your business, an impression is formed.
-Then, when that person takes the extra step of visiting your website or checking your social media accounts, the impression begins to narrow down.
+Then, when that person takes the extra step of visiting your website or checking your social media accounts, the impression begins to take shape even further.[Need to get your business in front of an international audience?
+Advertise with us today.
+Contact us here]

-By the time that person finally decides to do business with you, the impression the person has of you and your style of delivery becomes even narrow.
+By the time that person finally decides to do business with you, the impression the person has of you and your business is fully formed.
+Each step or action you take help people to form an impression about your business.

 Differentiating Your Business Through Branding